Cost of cremation UK

 No, cremations are carried out individually.

-It’s a common misconception that multiple bodies can be cremated at the same time and it’s against Federation of Burial and Cremation Authorities (FBCA) regulations.
+It’s a common misconception that multiple bodies can be cremated at the same time, but this is against Federation of Burial and Cremation Authorities (FBCA) regulations.

 After a cremation, the remains are carefully removed from the cremator before another coffin goes in.